eric-decompiled/db_simulator/README.md

 If you choose to use different settings either set `$DATABASE_URL`, or update the `.env` file with the connection string.

-When testing on a mac the app would erorr with `FATAL role postgres does not exist`.
-This was from trying to connect to a postgres installed by brew and not the docker container. `brew services stop postgresql` was able to resolve this issue.

 If you don't have rust installed, you can use [rustup](https://rustup.rs/) to get it.

 ## Running